 More than 60 breast cancer centres in 20 countries around the world are participating in the Baby Time study.
-Rethink Breast Cancer has committed to raising $100,000+ over the next 4 years to run the Canadian research arm of this study.
-But we can’t do it without your help!
+Rethink Breast Cancer is committed to raising $100,000+ over the next 4 years to run the Canadian research arm of this study.

 - recruitment and enrollment

 - nursing staff costs